 Howard County District Court to Honor Drug Court Graduates

 Howard County’s program provides intensive treatment, supervision, and comprehensive judicial monitoring to habitual offenders whose crimes are addiction driven.
-The program is a collaboration among the Maryland Judiciary, the Division of Parole and Probation, the State’s Attorney’s Office, the Office of the Public Defender, the county police department, the Howard County Health Department, and substance abuse treatment providers.
-Nationally, drug treatment courts have emerged as a practical, cost-effective alternative to incarceration, and re-arrest rates for drug court graduates are significantly lower than for the general population.
+The program is a collaboration among the Maryland Judiciary, the Division of Parole and Probation, the State’s Attorney’s Office, the Office of the Public Defender, the county police department, and substance abuse treatment providers.
+Nationally, drug treatment court programs have emerged as a practical, cost-effective alternative to incarceration, and re-arrest rates for drug court graduates are significantly lower than for the general population.

-(Editor’s Note: Members of the media are invited to attend the Howard County DUI/drug treatment court graduation.
+Members of the media are invited to attend the Howard County drug treatment court graduation.
 The use of cameras must be approved in advance, and all persons being photographed must give their consent to be photographed.
-Please contact the Court Information Office at (410) 260-1488 if you would like to bring a camera or for more information.)
+Please contact the Court Information Office at (410) 260-1488 by December 18 if you would like to bring a camera or for more information.